nuriofernandez/NLibrary/README.md

-# NLibrary
+# NurioLibs
-A personal Java library, mainly focused on the development of Bukkit.
+A personal Java library.
 You can use this for your projects.

+This library is mainly focused on the development of Bukkit.
+But contains non-depend classes.